 RVing near Loreto was a great stop on our most recent visit to Baja.
-Loreto Baja California Sur is an artsy town built around a mission (church).
+Loreto, Baja California Sur, is an artsy town built around a mission (church).
 Loreto holds a special place in history as the first spot where the Spanish set up camp on the Baja California Peninsula in 1697.
 It was also the capital of the “Californias,” which eventually became Baja California in the north and Baja California Sur in the south.

-Because of the history of Loreto, there are plenty of historic buildings, Museo de las Misiones at the mission (church) in the heart of town, and quite a few US and Canadian ex-pats because of Loreto International Airport just south of town.
+Because of the history of Loreto, there are plenty of historic buildings, Museo de las Misiones at the mission (church) in the heart of town, and quite a few US and Canadian ex-pats living here because of Loreto International Airport just south of town.

 What to expect when Camping at Playa Salinita, Loreto Camping:

-How to get to Beach camping near Loreto
+How to get to Beach Camping near Loreto

-Even though we were hesitant to want to drive through the town towing our RV through traffic, tight roads, and low-hanging electrical wires, we’re glad we did since this was an easier route than scraping along desert plants on the dirt track that was the “more direct route” from the highway, or getting turned around in a blocked-off community.
+Even though we were hesitant to drive through the town while towing our RV through traffic, tight roads, and low-hanging electrical wires, we’re glad we did since this was an easier route than scraping along desert plants on the dirt track that was the “more direct route” from the highway, or getting turned around in a blocked-off community.

 Is the beach near Loreto big-rig-friendly?